LezWatch/wordcamp-US-2017/markdown.md

 I Live, I Die, I Live Again

-Notes: Effectively, we're struggling with what happens when people who regenerate die?
+Note: Effectively, we're struggling with what happens when people who regenerate die?
 And the time-traveling Sara Lance... well she's just Schrodinger's bisexual.
 She's alive or dead at any one point in time, and spends her days traipsing through time sleeping with women.
 Which is amusing but so, so hard to codify.